-In the event we receive negative publicity, our reputation and the value of our brand could be harmed, and clients may not use our products and services, which may have a material adverse effect on our business.
+In the event we receive negative publicity, our reputation and the value of our brand could be harmed, and clients may not use our solutions and support, which may have a material adverse effect on our business.

 We are committed to good corporate citizenship, which is reflected in our company culture and core values.
-Disclosure of our corporate governance practices including our environmental, social and governance ("ESG") initiatives, may draw negative publicity from stakeholders.
+Disclosure of our corporate governance practices including our ESG initiatives, may draw negative publicity from stakeholders.